-Major: Bachelor of Applied Studies in Communication Arts
+Mass Communication - Bachelor of Applied Studies

 Available only to transfer students.
 This major must have an approved technical field (18-30 semester hours) completed at a community college prior to admission to OLLU.
 Degree map will be available upon admission to OLLU.